-This is an 18 credit concentration or 12 credit minor.
+Students can pursue an 18-credit concentration or 12 credit minor in Economics.
 Students must have a primary concentration in the College of Business or a major in the College of Arts and Sciences in order to complete a concentration in Economics.
 Developing an expertise in economics provides students with valuable skills that can be used in conjunction with business and liberal arts disciplines.
 Bryant's concentration and minor in economics stress the interdisciplinary implications of economics.
-Analytical techniques encouraging critical thinking are used in conjunction with economic theory to interpret a plethora of economic events.
-Economics concentration is of particular interest for those students who plan to complement their chosen concentration in one of the areas in business and other liberal arts majors.
+Analytical techniques encouraging critical thinking are used in conjunction with economic theory to interpret a plethora of economic issues and events.
+Economics concentration is of particular interest for those students who plan to complement their chosen concentration in one of the areas in business and other liberal arts concentrations.
 The option of double concentration usually will not require taking extra courses.